husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 }
 ```

-Last thing to do is edit the `CMakeLists.txt` file.
+Last thing to do is to edit the `CMakeLists.txt` file.
 Find line:

     find_package(catkin REQUIRED COMPONENTS roscpp )

-and add after it:
+and add below code after it:

     find_package( OpenCV REQUIRED )